rtrger/Components/README.md

 # LiveSplit.ASL
 ASL scripts for [LiveSplit](https://github.com/LiveSplit/LiveSplit).
-Currently contains scripts for:
+The repository contains scripts for the following games:

 * Tomb Raider: The Angel of Darkness